 The Toi Iho Charitable Trust has developed a number of new directions for the future.

-- We are allied to the WMAG, Wairau Maori Art Gallery, in the Hundertwasser Art Centre, Whangarei (under construction, to open early 2021).
-Established artists who exhibit in the WMAG will:
+- We support the WMAG, Wairau Maori Art Gallery, in the Hundertwasser Art Centre, Whangarei (under construction, to open 2021).
+Many of the artists who exhibit in the WMAG will:

-- 1. belong to the Toi Iho collective 2. or will whakapapa to Maori and be of the high quality of Toi Iho artists or 3. or will be established high quality indigenous artists.
+- 1. belong to the Toi Iho collective 2. or will whakapapa to Maori and be of high quality 3. or will be established high quality indigenous artists.

-- We support Iwitoi, Kahungunu collective of established artists from the visual, performance and language disciplines, who either whakapapa to Kahungunu or live in the iwi rohe.
+- We support initiatives of iwi and hapu collectives of Maori artists from the visual, performance and language disciplines, who either whakapapa to iwi, hapu or live in the iwi rohe such as:

-- We will re-establish relationships with retailers of cultural products in Museums, Art Galleries and the general market place.
+- We are re-establishing relationships with retailers of cultural products in Museums, Art Galleries and the general market place.
 Visitors will be encouraged to buy the best of Maori art, authentic and high quality, marked by the Toi Iho trademark.

 Over the next 30 years, we envisage that the Toi Iho trademark will become a symbol of the creative spirit of Maori and Aotearoa New Zealand.
 Toi Iho will exemplify the best of Maori art and Maori artists who perpetuate traditional cultural expressions, demonstrate contemporary technologies and practices and lead the way for future generations.